fishcus/KAP-manual/en/model/cube/aggregation_group.en.md

-Case 1：Analyst want to understand city level customer payment type preferences
+Case 1：Analysts want to understand city level customer payment type preferences

 SELECT city, pay_type, count(*) FROM table GROUP BY city, pay_type can be retrieved from cuboid [country, province, city, pay_type].

-Case 2: Analyst want to understand province level customer payment type preference
+Case 2: Analysts want to understand province level customer payment type preference

 SELECT province, pay_type, count(*) FROM table GROUP BY province, pay_type can be retrieved from cuboid [country, province, pay_type].

+Case3: Analysts want to understand customer's payment type preference from country level

-Case3: SELECT country, pay_type, count(*) FROM table GROUP BY country, pay_type can be retrieved from cuboid [country, pay_type].
+SELECT country, pay_type, count(*) FROM table GROUP BY country, pay_type can be retrieved from cuboid [country, pay_type].

-Case4: Analyst want to get different granularity of geographical dimension, with no exception, any combination can be obtained from cuboid in Figure 8.
+Case4: Analysts want to get different granularity of geographical dimension, with no exception, any combination can be obtained from cuboid in Figure 8.

+For instance, SELECT country, city, count(*) FROM table GROUP BY country, city, it will retrive data from cuboid[country, province, city]

 ##Joint Dimension